-An attacker uses full TCP connection attempts to determine if a port is open.
+An adversary uses full TCP connection attempts to determine if a port is open on the target system.
 The scanning process involves completing a 'three-way handshake' with a remote port, and reports the port as closed if the full handshake cannot be established.
 An advantage of TCP connect scanning is that it works against any TCP/IP stack.
 RFC 793 defines how TCP connections are established and torn down.
 TCP connect scanning commonly involves establishing a full connection, and then subsequently tearing it down, and therefore involves sending a significant number of packets to each port that is scanned.
-This type of scanning has the following characteristics.
 Compared to other types of scans, a TCP Connect scan is slow and methodical.
 This type of scanning causes considerable noise in system logs and can be spotted by IDS/IPS systems.
-In terms of port status, TCP Connect scanning can detect when a port is open by completing the three-way handshake, but it cannot distinguish a port that is unfiltered with no service running on it from a port that is filtered by a firewall but contains an active service.
-Due to the significant volume of packets exchanged per port, TCP connect scanning can become very time consuming.
+TCP Connect scanning can detect when a port is open by completing the three-way handshake, but it cannot distinguish a port that is unfiltered with no service running on it from a port that is filtered by a firewall but contains an active service.
+Due to the significant volume of packets exchanged per port, TCP connect scanning can become very time consuming (performing a full TCP connect scan against a host can take multiple days).
 Generally, it is not used as a method for performing a comprehensive port scan, but is reserved for checking a short list of common ports.
-A TCP Connect scan has the following characteristics:

-The ability to build full TCP connections with a target.
-This can be achieved via the use of a network mapper or scanner, or via routine socket programming in a scripting language.
-This can be achieved via the use of a network mapper or scanner, or via socket programming in a scripting language.
+The adversary can leverage a network mapper or scanner, or perform this attack via routine socket programming in a scripting language.
 Packet injection tools are also useful for this purpose.
 Depending upon the method used it may be necessary to sniff the network to see the response.